Remarks

 The bill eliminates several long-standing, common-sense provisions that have had bipartisan support for many years.

-I appreciate the work that you and Ranking Member Carter have done this year, reaching across the aisle to fund many projects important to our Members.
+I appreciate the work that Chair Wasserman Schultz and Ranking Member Carter have done this year on the Military Construction and Veterans Affairs bill.
+Thank you for reaching across the aisle to fund many projects important to our Members.

-Unfortunately, just like the bills we discussed yesterday, this bill is based on a funding framework that the Majority party developed without Republican support.
+Unfortunately, this bill is based on a funding framework that the Majority Party developed without Republican support.

-This difference of opinion on funding priorities and on policy positions could slow down our appropriations process this year.
+This difference of opinion on both funding priorities and policy positions could slow down our appropriations process this year.

 This bill before us today takes steps to make the House of Representatives more effective, efficient, and transparent on behalf of the American people.